EBI-Metagenomics/genome_uploader/README.md

   * _contamination_: `float`
   * _rRNA_presence_: `True/False` if 5S, 16S, and 23S genes have been detected in the genome
   * _NCBI_lineage_: full NCBI lineage, either in tax ids (`integers`) or `strings`.
 Format: x;y;z;...
-  * _metagenome_: needs to be listed in the taxonomy tree at <https://www.ebi.ac.uk/ena/browser/view/408169?show=tax-tree>
+  * _metagenome_: needs to be listed in the taxonomy tree [here](<https://www.ebi.ac.uk/ena/browser/view/408169?show=tax-tree>) (you might need to press "Tax tree - Show" in the right most section of the page)
   * _co_-assembly: `True/False`, whether the genome was generated from a co-assembly
   * _genome_coverage_ : genome coverage
   * _genome_path_: path to genome to upload (already compressed)